AmitKumarDas/Decisions/blogs/cas_config.md

 }

 type Spec struct {
+  // Scope indicates if the config is meant
+  // to be used within the scope of
+  // namespace or cluster
   Scope     Scope      `json:"scope"`

+  // Policies consist of a list of various
+  // config options that should be patched
+  // against matching resources
   Policies  []Policy   `json:"policies"`
 }

-type ScopeType
+// ScopeType defines the type of a scope type ScopeType

 const (
+  // ClusterScope is used to grant the entire
+  // config to be applied against matching
+  // resources found in a cluster
   ClusterScope    ScopeType = "cluster"

+  // NamespaceScope is used to grant the entire
+  // config to be applied against matching
+  // resources found in particular namespace or
+  // namespaces
   NamespaceScope  ScopeType = "namespace"
 )

+// Scope
 type Scope struct {
   Level   ScopeType   `json:"level"`
   Values  []string    `json:"values"`